Calendar of Forthcoming Training Events

 - Rights management

-- Research and academic access and projects using audiovisual archives and data
+- Research and scientific access and projects using audiovisual archives

-- Educative access and projects using audiovisual archives
+- Educative access and projects using AV archives

 - Production of audiovisual contents based on archives (film, documentary, digital and innovative contents)